orbs-network/orbs-spec/behaviors/services/transaction-pool.md

 ## `GetTransactionReceipt` (method)

 > Returns the transaction receipt for a past transaction based on its id.
 Used when a client asks to query transaction status for an older transaction.

+* Check that the transaction timestamp in sync with the node (that isn't in the future).
+  * Transaction timestamp is in sync if it is earlier than the last committed block timestamp + [configurable](../config/services.md) sync grace window (eg. 5 sec).
+If so return `TIMESTAMP_AHEAD_OF_NODE_TIME`.
+  * Note that a transaction may be rejected due to either future timestamp or node's loss of sync.
 * If `txhash` is present in the pending transaction pool, return status `PENDING` along with the last committed block height and timestamp.
 * If `txhash` is present in the committed transaction pool, return status `COMMITTED` and the receipt.
 * else return status `NO_RECORD_FOUND` along with the last committed block height and timestamp.